 - 1. Open the door to the fully opened position. - 2.
-Pull up the hinge lever located on each hinge supports and engage it into the hinge lever hook (Figure 1).
-You may have to apply a little downward pressure on the door to pull the lever fully over the hinge lever hook. - 3.
+Pull up the lock located on both hinge supports and engage it in the hinge lever hooks (Fig. 1).
+You may have to apply a little downward pressure on the door to pull the locks fully over the hinge lever hooks. - 3.
 Grab the door by the sides and pull the bottom of the door up and toward you to disengage the hinge supports.
-Keep pulling the bottom of the door toward you while rotating the top of the door toward the range to completely disengage the hinge support (Figure 2). - 4.
-To clean oven door, follow the instructions provided in the Cleaning Chart.
+Keep pulling the bottom of the door toward you while rotating the top of the door toward the range to completely disengage the hinge levers (Fig. 2). - 4.
+To clean oven door, follow the instructions provided in the General Care & Cleaning table.